harmony-one/h/progress/theo-perisic.md

+2025-08-23 Sat: (2.0h) Focused on new target wallet analysis using Aaron's data with Claude Code.
+Insight: identified potential Just-in-Time (JIT) liquidity providing strategy with 60% of positions closed within 10 blocks, 100% swaps hiting LP range (liquidity maximizing reward capture), 478 same-block operations.
+New fee reward information not matching directly with lp-data, needs further verification.

+2025-08-22 Fri: Sync with Li and Artem on portfolio manager progress, shared new discoveries from Aaron's data analysis that need verification.
+Coordination on integrating verified strategies into portfolio management framework.

+2025-08-21 Thu: Cloned Aerodrome's [Slipstream repository](https://github.com/aerodrome-finance/slipstream) locally to verify strategies against Aaron's dataset.
+Documentation gaps in Aerodrome requiring source code paired with Aaron's data as source of truth for accurate strategy modeling.

+2025-08-20 Wed: Downloaded Aaron's complete lp-data and discussions with Stephen regarding immidiate initial discoveries.

+2025-08-19 Tue: Initial review of Dune Analytics for Aerodrome pool.
+Finalized Aaron's strategy analysis.

+2025-08-18 Mon: Review of team progress and q3 coordination.
+Cloned Aaron's repo to answer specific strategy questions and analysis with Stephen.

+---

+2025-08-17 Sun: (2.0h) Weekend review of community discussions.

 2025-08-11 Mon - 2025-08-15 Fri: Out of Office

+2025-08-10 Sun: (1.5h) Sync with RMC for potential Twitter space for next week.

+2025-08-09 Sat: (1.0h) Pushed community feedback on initial governance structure moving forward with SnapshotX implementation finalization.

+2025-08-08 Fri: Sync with Alaina on Q3 expectations and discussed potential coordination with Amanda.

+2025-08-07 Thu: Troubleshooting wrapped ONE logging issues and lend utilization ratio discrepancies with protofire team.

+2025-08-06 Wed: Recovery solution iterations and continued coordination on governance system first release requirements with Yuriy.
+Addressed ongoing integration challenges.

+2025-08-05 Tue: Continued governance solution development with Yuriy, clarified requirements for first release of governance system.
+Insight: governance system requirements more complex than initially scoped, not all features possible onchain via snapshotX.

 2025-08-04 Mon: Attended Stanford Blockchain Week event and discussions.
 Insights: no DeFi specific projects and protocols, discussed security with Aleo team and treasury management with CommonPrefix, collaborating on BTC strategies, most common, even from crypto insiders, is simply using Lombard and Babylon abstract platfroms with lower yields, no direct advanced BTC strategy for higher yields.